-The Industrial Internet Vocabulary Technical Report is meant for everyone interested in the Industrial Internet.
+The IIC Vocabulary Technical Report is meant for everyone interested in the industrial internet.

-The realm of Industrial Internet is wide and diverse.
+The realm of the industrial internet is wide and diverse.
 It brings together diverse fields and people.
 Different concepts in different fields sometimes have the same name.
 This has a potential to cause confusion.
-Additionally, Industrial Internet has some core concepts that mean different things to different people.
-Without an agreed upon vocabulary it is hard to communicate effectively.
+Additionally, the industrial internet has some core concepts that mean different things to different people.
+Without an agreed-upon vocabulary, it is hard to communicate effectively.

-This new version of the Industrial Internet Vocabulary Technical Report reflects the following major updates:
+This new version of the IIC Vocabulary has the following major updates:

-- Incorporates several terms that are important in the field of security and used in the Industrial Internet Security Framework (IISF).
+- It defines several terms that are important in the field of Edge Computing, data management, interoperability, connectivity and IT/OT convergence.

-- Incorporates several terms that are important for and used in Industrial Internet Reference Architecture (IIRA).
+- It updates all the domain and viewpoint definitions that are important for and used in the IIC’s Industrial Internet Reference Architecture (IIRA).

-- Major cleanup and alignment of all interdependent terms to create a cohesive whole.
+- Cleanup and alignment of all interdependent terms to create a cohesive whole.

-The Industrial Internet Consortium is committed to publishing technology-specific frameworks – such as Industrial Internet Security Framework (IISF), Industrial Internet Connectivity Framework, Business Strategy and Innovation Framework (BSIF) – that collectively comprise the IIC Industrial Internet of Things suite.
-The Industrial Internet Vocabulary Technical Report is the foundation for this collective body of work and along with the Industrial Internet Reference Architecture document ensures consistency across its breadth and depth.
+The IIC is committed to publishing technology specific frameworks – such as Industrial Internet Security Framework (IISF), Industrial Internet Connectivity Framework (IICF), Business Strategy and Innovation Framework (BSIF), Industrial Internet of Things Analytics Framework – that collectively comprise the IIC Industrial Internet of Things suite.
+The IIC Vocabulary is the foundation for this collective body of work and, along with the IIC Industrial Internet Reference Architecture (IIRA) document, ensures consistency across the breadth and depth of the document suite.

-The Industrial Internet Vocabulary Technical Report provides terms and definitions for IIoT.
-The Industrial Internet Consortium, through its formal liaisons with various open standards and industry consortia, collaborates through sharing and feedback during the deliverable development process thereby providing bi-lateral and unilateral sharing of requirements, building consensus, and resulting in complementary rather than competing guidance and standards.
+The IIC Vocabulary provides terms and definitions for IIoT.
+The IIC, through its formal liaisons with various open standards and industry consortia, collaborates through sharing and feedback during the deliverable development process thereby providing bi-lateral and unilateral sharing of requirements and building consensus, resulting in complementary rather than competing guidance and standards.

-The Industrial Internet Vocabulary Technical Report is a collaboration of members of the Industrial Internet Consortium.
+The IIC Vocabulary is a collaboration of members of the Industrial Internet Consortium.
 Contributors dedicated their valuable time and expertise in authoring, editing and other ways.
-The work was done by the members of the Vocabulary Task Group in the Technology Working Group led by Anish Karmarkar (Oracle).
-The editors of the document are Anish Karmarkar (Oracle) and Marcellus Buchheit (Wibu-Systems).
-For a list of authors and contributors please see the Industrial Internet Vocabulary Technical Report v 2.0 landing page.
+The work was performed by the members of the Vocabulary Task Group in the Technology Working Group led by Anish Karmarkar (Oracle).
+The editors of the document are Anish Karmarkar (Oracle), and Marcellus Buchheit (Wibu-Systems).
+For a list of authors and contributors please see www.iiconsortium.org/vocab.